Adamnite/goAdamnite/crypto/secp256k1/libsecp256k1/doc/safegcd_implementation.md

     return abs(f)
 ```

-It computes the greatest common divisor of an odd integer *f* and any integer *g*.
+It computes the greatest utils divisor of an odd integer *f* and any integer *g*.
 Its inner loop
 keeps rewriting the variables *f* and *g* alongside a state variable *&delta;* that starts at *1*, until
 *g=0* is reached.
 At that point, *|f|* gives the GCD.
 Each of the transitions in the loop is called a
 "division step" (referred to as divstep in what follows).